ctlab/GAM/README.md

 Finally, you can build the main `GAM` package by calling `make GAM`.

 You can consult with `GAM/vignettes/GAM-tutorial.Rmd` on how to run the analysis.

+## Solvers

+GAM requires an MWCS solver to be available.
+For Linux x64 machines we recommend to download heinz (http://homepages.cwi.nl/~klau/data/heinz_1.68.tgz) and unpack it into `/usr/local/lib/heinz` directory.